FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 particularly in relation to equality of size for Irish on signage and the feasibility of hiring an

-Irish Language Officer for Comhairle Cathrach agus Contae Luimnigh.--- **REPLY:**
+Irish Language Officer for Comhairle Cathrach agus Contae Luimnigh.
+---
+**REPLY:**

 Limerick City and County Council’s draft Irish Language Scheme 2019-2022